Giant Parramatta grass is a tall, fast-growing tussock grass. It is common in coastal areas and takes over pastures, reducing productivity

 Resistance risk: Moderate

-Comments: Boom application for pasture replacement/improvement and best done as a split treatment.
+Comments: Boom application for pasture replacement/improvement and best done as a split treatment after at least 20 cm of new growth.

 Withholding period: Nil.